Does Health Insurance Cover Physical Therapy?

 What will my out-of-pocket cost be?

 Figuring out how much physical therapy treatment will cost can be difficult, but we are here to help you find the answers.
-There are many different things that can influence the cost of your treatment, and if you would like more information on these factors, feel free to read our physical therapy pricing guide or watch our physical therapy pricing guide video for more details.
+There are many different things that can influence the cost of your treatment, and if you would like more information on these factors, feel free to read our physical therapy pricing guide article, watch our physical therapy pricing guide video, or click the button on the banner below for more details.